BOOKS on PHILATELY

 The Place Names of New Mexico by Robert Julyan More than 7,000 names with Post Offices and abandoned settlements covered.
 1996, 385 pages, card, $22.50

 Sanitary Fairs by Alvin and Marjorie Kantor R. A. Siegel is to auction this collection in the Spring of 1995.
 A Philatelic and Historical Study of Civil War Benevolences A beautifully produced book of great interest to any collector of American Civil War or Charity material.
 Each fair is covered with respect to both the philatelic and historic aspects, many illustrations of the stamps, covers and proofs, also the fantasies.
 Our only reservations is the plating of the stamps is not covered.
-1992, 304 pages, 16 pages in full color, cloth price reduced from $75.00 to $45.00
+1992, 304 pages, 16 pages in full color, cloth $75.00

 Postmarks on Postcards, An Illustrated Guide to Early 20th Century U.S. Postmarks by Richard W. Helbock US postmarks and cover collecting for the 1900 - 1920 period, Detailing the various marking types, their use and some indication of collector interest.